01 Going Home

 “Yes, I know you will.
 When I finally learned your real name, I went to look for your father.
 That’s when I heard he had passed, which is why you are leaving us and going to Bon Abbi to pay your respects. “

 Josah shook the pouch and could hear the clinking of coins.
 “Thank you, sir.
 I will follow your instructions.”

 He stood up and offered his hand to the Captain.
-With a few swift moves around the desk, Captain Munro grabbed Josah with his left arm and drew him into a hug.
-“Those boys of mine are not the only ones fond of you, my lad.”
+With a few swift moves around the table, Captain Munro grabbed Josah with his left arm and drew him into a hug.
+“Be careful as you make your way home.”

 Josah pushed away once the Captain released his grip.
 “Thank you, sir, but being on Rona Island with your family feels more like home.
-My visit to Bon Abbi will be brief, so I should be back to Southport within a fortnight.
+My visit to Bon Abbi will be brief, so I should be back in Southport within a fortnight.
 Will you be there?”